Correlation between the curvature and some properties of the neutron star: Results and Discussions

 In Fig. \ref{fig_eos_mr} (right), the mass-radius relations for NSs derived for selected EOSs from RMF, SHF, and DD-RMF models are presented.
 Recent observational constraints from gravitational wave events and various pulsar measurements are depicted as shaded regions and horizontal bars.
 Observational constraints from PSR J1614-2230 \cite{demo10}, PSR J0348+0432 \cite{anto13}, PSR J0740+6620 \cite{Cromartie_2019}, and the secondary component of the GW190814 event (with a mass range of 2.50--2.67 $M_{\odot}$) are superimposed for comparison.
 The GW190814 event has sparked considerable debate, with hypotheses ranging from it being a binary black hole merger \cite{Fattoyev_2020,das2020bigapple}, the heaviest known NS \cite{Tan_2020,Huang_2020}, an NS with dark matter admixture \cite{DasPRD_2021}, or even a super-fast pulsar \cite{Zhang_2020}.
 The NICER results, providing constraints on the mass-radius relation from the X-ray study of the millisecond pulsar PSR J0030+0451, are also encompassed.
 The results by Miller et al. \cite{Miller_2019} and Riley et al. \cite{Riley_2019} offer mass-radius constraints of $M=1.44_{-0.14}^{+0.15} \ M_{\odot}$ and $R=13.02_{-1.06}^{+1.24}$ km, and $M=1.34_{-0.16}^{+0.15} \ M_{\odot}$ and $R=12.71_{-1.19}^{+1.14}$ km, respectively, as indicated by the two shaded boxes.

-Few parameter sets such as GL97, GL85, TM2, FSU2, IFSU*, SINPA, SINPB, G1, G2, G3, IOPB-I, FSUGarnet and FSU2R lie in the range of the observed maximum masses.
-Most of the RMF parameter sets meet the NICER observation constraints for the mass-radius relation, implying that the NICER data can not discard many EOSs based on the mass-radius measurement.
-The NICER data is related to the radius measurement of the NS of mass around 1.4$M_\odot$, which has not very high central density.
-The central density of the canonical NS lies 2-3$\rho_0$.
-As all the EOSs are fitted to the saturation properties, they show a convergent behaviour up to a few times the saturation density.
-This is also a fact that the properties of smaller NSs, due to their lower central densities, show a strong correlation with the nuclear matter properties \cite{Carriere_2003}.
-Few parameter sets like HS, LA, LZ, NL-SH, NL1, and IUFSU, do not fit the NICER mass-radius constraint.
-However, only eight parameter sets like GM1, GL85, FSU2, IUFSU*, G1, IOPB-I, FSUGarnet and FSU2R obey both the NICER and recent maximum NS mass constraints.
+Among the RMF parameter sets, some, such as GL97, GL85, TM2, FSU2, IUFSU*, SINPA, SINPB, G1, G2, G3, IOPB-I, FSUGarnet, and FSU2R, match the range of observed maximum masses.
+Most RMF parameter sets meet the NICER observation constraints for the mass-radius relation, implying that the NICER data cannot exclude many EOSs based solely on mass-radius measurements.
+The NICER data pertain to the radius measurement of an NS with a mass around $1.4 \ M_\odot$, which does not correspond to a very high central density.
+The central density of a canonical NS generally lies within 2--3 times nuclear saturation density.
+Since all EOSs are calibrated to the saturation properties of nuclear matter, they exhibit convergent behavior up to a few times the saturation density.
+This is significant as the properties of smaller NSs, due to their lower central densities, show a strong correlation with the nuclear matter properties \cite{Carriere_2003}.
+Some parameter sets, such as HS, LA, LZ, NL-SH, NL1, and IUFSU, do not fit the NICER mass-radius constraints.
+Nevertheless, only eight parameter sets, including GM1, GL85, FSU2, IUFSU*, G1, IOPB-I, FSUGarnet, and FSU2R, conform to both the NICER and recent maximum NS mass constraints.
 For the SHF and DD-RMF models (right panel), the mass and radius of NSs are also illustrated in Fig. \ref{fig_eos_mr}.
 Except for DDLZ1, DDME1, DDME2, and DD2, all other parameter sets satisfy the maximum mass constraints imposed by different pulsar measurements.
 The NICER limits are fulfilled by all parameter sets except KDE0v1 and the SLY family.
 Notably, the maximum mass predicted by DDLZ1 falls within the constraints provided by the GW190814 event, indicating a potential EOS candidate for describing the secondary component of this event.